Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 If I tie her bow to a rock offshore and her stern to the shore, Aomi should remain secure, even in storms.

 Reluctantly, I drop an anchor from the bow.
 I test it by pulling with the engine at full power, and it holds firm.
-Based on past experience, it should withstand even against force-nine winds.
+Based on past experience, it should withstand even force-nine winds.

 They are Olivier, a young Frenchman, and his girlfriend, Ketty.
 Inspired by a longing for the mountains, sea, and ice of the Antarctic, they spent three years preparing for their departure from Nice in the Mediterranean.